IzzyLeech/Moto-Junkie/README.md

 ### Rider and Team

-The rider and team section will give user inforamtion on all the riders participating in the championship.
-It will detail the team that the rider is a part of, give a breif detail on the rider and an image of the rider.
+The rider and team section will give the user information on all the riders participating in the championship.
+It will detail the team that the rider is a part of, give a brief detail on the rider, and an image of the rider.

 ![Rider and Team Section](wireframe/rider-team-section.png)